bibanon/chan.arc/chan-arc-spec.rst

 * ``content_raw``

-    This key is optional and only recommended if the post content could not be cleanly or completely translated to BBCode format as above.
+    This key is optional.
+It MUST be included if the post content could not be cleanly or completely translated to BBCode format as above and if the raw post content is available at creation time.
 It contains the raw HTML content of the post, with no processing performed.

 * ``references``